El Centro Student Employment & Leadership

 Each year, the CREDE and El Centro rigorously train a team of Student Coordinators to develop a deep and self-reflective analysis of race and ethnicity, build critical-thinking skills, and foster exemplary leadership in order to prepare students as professionals and citizens for social justice.
 Over the course of the year, Student Coordinators receive mentorship and work closely with CREDE and El Centro staff while leading race, ethnicity, and diversity related programs in specialized program areas.

-Ana Eguiguren is a sophomore student from Quito, Ecuador.
-She has recently joined the team of student coordinators at El Centro as she continues to foster her passion for Latinx/Hispanic culture and advocacy.
+Ana Eguiguren is a junior student from Quito, Ecuador.
+She continues to foster her passion for Latinx/Hispanic culture and advocacy.
 Ana is a Sociology major, with an International and Global Studies minor, always seeking to understand her surroundings with a global perspective.
 Moreover, she wishes to continue exploring the world by traveling and in the future, studying abroad.